boonlogic/amber-javascript-sdk/docs/DefaultApi.md

 //authorize-amber-pool.apiKeyPrefix = 'Token';

 let apiInstance = new AmberApiServer.DefaultApi();
-let body = new AmberApiServer.PostStreamRequest(); // PostStreamRequest | Data to be streamed to sensor.
+let body = new AmberApiServer.Body4(); // Body4 | Data to be streamed to sensor.
 Should be formatted as a simple string of comma-separated numbers with no spaces (e.g. "0,0.5,1,1.5,2"). let sensorId = "sensorId_example"; // String | Unique identifier for sensor

 apiInstance.postStream(bodysensorId, (error, data, response) => {